Philin-Lemo/text-noise-generator/README.md

 # Text noise generator
 This project is a Python code for generating pseudo-random text, inspired by the Library of Babel.

-(The preview and settings examples were made in vhs, so the blue color is distorted and the "typing" speed is increased)

 Preview:

 <img width="854" height="480" alt="tng" src="https://github.com/user-attachments/assets/9ef037fc-a674-42d0-abf2-b6d5358af8e5" />